 When you switch from extract to all grain brewing, you will likely find yourself wondering what to do with all of that spent grain leftover from your brew day.
 Sure, you could throw it away, but it seems like such a waste!
-There are a lot of great things you can do with spent grain (like our FAVORITE spent grain pizza dough or these amazing spent grain beer crackers!), but if you’re looking for something sweet, try these delicious spent grain pudding cookies!
-Check out the video and recipe below to see how to make your own!
+There are a lot of great things you can do with spent grain, including composting it or using it for animal feed for farm animals, but baking with might just be the best way to use some of it up!

 Spent Grain Pudding Cookies Recipe